Menu

 Year 1 - Autumn

-This teaches basic colour theory by studying the colour wheel and colour mixing.
-It includes an exploration of primary and secondary colours and how artists use colour in their artwork.
+This essential skills and knowledge project teaches children about basic colour theory by studying the colour wheel and colour mixing.
+It includes exploring primary and secondary colours and how artists use colour in their artwork.

 Year 1 - Autumn